Ted Moreno

 Podcast: Ted in Your Head

-Ted Moreno Quotes
+Ted Moreno Takeaways

 • “I don’t think that time will ever come again where you could jump on your bike, you could go riding, you could leave at nine in the morning, be back at five.
 Your parents had no clue where you were as long as you came back in time for dinner.”